This smashed brussel sprouts recipe makes one of the best low carb side dishes EVER!

-Serving low carb dinners with scrumptious smashed brussel sprouts will get everyone to the table for a family meal!
+Serving low carb dinners and low carb lunch ideas with scrumptious smashed brussel sprouts will get everyone to the table for a family meal!
 Pair them with these delectable chicken stuffed peppers or ground chicken casserole for layers of flavor that’re SO lip smackin’ good!

 Turn your keto dinners into a nutrient landmine by serving these low carb brussel sprouts alongside a keto meatloaf, low carb chili, or any other hearty dish — what I’m getting at is, there really is no “wrong” meal to serve these smashed brussel sprouts with!

 On their own, these smashed brussel sprouts make for fantastic keto lunches or low carb snacks.

 Brussel sprouts aren’t typically at the top of anyone’s low carb shopping list, but adding these to your low carb meal plan means the kids (and you!) might actually eat their veggies without a battle!
 Honestly, eating these low carb smashed brussel sprouts with pancetta is like a rite of passage into yummy-land.